promiscuousLibertine/CartoonCussFilter/README.md

 ✅ Preserves punctuation and spacing (only transforms matched segments)

 ---
+## Policy / Terms Notice

+This plugin is intended for personal, client-side text filtering (e.g., making messages more PG or stylistic).
+Do not use it to evade moderation, harass others, or otherwise violate Discord’s Terms of Service or Community Guidelines.
+You are responsible for what you send.

+---
 ## What it does

 If you type a banned word, it will be replaced character-by-character with a predictable symbol mapping.